-- 1.12 The Neighbourhood Plan Working Group identified areas which would need additional professional assistance.
+- 1.13 The Neighbourhood Plan Working Group identified areas which would need additional professional assistance.
 To supplement the skills and expertise of its members, a number of external consultants or support groups were identified and approached to undertake bespoke studies in order to inform the evidence base for the Neighbourhood Plan.
 These bespoke studies included:

-- a) A Green Infrastructure Study.
+- a) A Green Infrastructure Plan.

-- b) A Housing Needs Survey.
+- b) Housing Needs Surveys in 2021 and 2025.

-- c) A Parish Design Code.
+- c) A Parish Design Guidance and Code.